gungorkocak/emeq-counter/README.md

 If you want to run this project in your local settings, you need to follow the steps shown below.
 After installation, you can run the project on your computer.

-#### Create Database and user
+#### 1. Create Database and user
 You need to create database and user in Postgresql.
 Login at Postgresql with `psql`.
-Then follow these steps.
+Than follow these steps.

 ```sql
 create user emeq;